SaimaMeem/pc-builder/README.md

 ### Authentication
 - Google Authentication implemented with NextAuth.
 - Email-Password Authentication implemented with Firebase.
+(Use this email and password to login.
+Email: user@email.com, Password: 123456)
 - Protected PC Builder page with user authentication using NextAuth.

 ### Navigation